amecib/Dice_game_in_bash/README.md

 A terminal-based casino dice game written entirely in **Bash/Shell**.

 This project was developed as part of a semester assignment and recreates a casino-style experience directly in your terminal, featuring colorful output, animated dice rolls, and both single-player and multiplayer modes.
+The interface and game messages are in French.

 ---